johngully/overdrive-download/README.md

 ```

 # Configuration
-Configuration can be provided to the library by creating a `.overdrive-downloadsrc` file.
-The configuration values are stored in a `json` format.
+Configuration of the the library are stored in a `.overdrive-downloadsrc` file.
+The configuration values are stored in a `json` format and are persisted across uses.
+A [CLI command](#example-config-creation) `odm config` has been created to simplify the process of creating

  ### Base Path
  The path where files will be downloaded.
 This path can be an absolute path or a path relative to the execution path of the library.

+ **Default Value** = "./"

 ### Library Name
 The name of the library that is associated with Overdrive.
 This is typically the prefix `CNAME` to the `overdrive.com` url.
 In the case of `https://example.overdrive.com` the library name would be `example`

 ### Username
 The username used to login to the Overdrive library website.
 This may be your library card number.